 Straddling the Itajaí-Açu River in the state of Santa Catarina in southern Brazil is the city of Blumenau.
 Located just 81 miles northwest of the state capital, Florianópolis, Blumenau is known around the world for its rich German heritage.
-Nearly all of the top things to do in Blumenau, Brazil take advantage of its German culture.
+Nearly all of the top things to do in Blumenau and take advantage of its German culture.

 Founded on September 2, 1850 by German pharmacist and chemist Hermann Bruno Otto Blumenau, Blumenau was the result of a project to create new German settlements in Brazil.
 He arrived in the area with seventeen other German immigrants, and the town prospered despite floods, animal attacks, and clashes with indigenous people.

-The subtropical city is located in a region called Vale do Itajaí, which boasts large German and Italian populations.
+The subtropical city is located in a region called Vale do Itajaí (attractions in Blumenau), which boasts large German and Italian populations.
 From its inhabitants to its food to its architecture, Blumenau would not be out of place in Bavaria or the Black Forest.
 The city hosts the second-largest Oktoberfest in the world, a raucous celebration that attracts tourists from around the globe.

 Just 25 minutes outside of town is Cervejaria Bierland, a microbrewery whose name literally translates to “Land of Beer.”
 One of the longest-running craft breweries in the region, Cervejaria Bierland has operated since August of 2003.